 By juicing, you get all of the antioxidants, but hardly any of the fiber.
-Don’t get me wrong, I still eat plenty of vegetables and think that you should too, but I believe that green juices can enhance our intake of antioxidants even more.
+Don’t get me wrong, I still eat plenty of vegetables and think that you should too, but I believe that green juices can enhance our intake of antioxidants from green veggies.

-The apple is optional, and can definitely be left out if you prefer your green juice less sweet.
+- The apple is optional, and can definitely be left out if you prefer your green juice less sweet.
 Otherwise, I think you’re really going to like this refreshing ginger lemon juice.

 - Carrot Juice with Orange & Ginger

-- Detoxifying Beet Juice
+- Beet Juice

 - Celery Cucumber Green Juice

-- Detox Vegetable Juice
+- Green Vegetable Juice